j-sieben/UTL_FTP/README.md

 end;
 ```

 Once a FTP server is registered, you can either explicitly create a session or simply use `UTL_FTP` directly.
-Here's an example of how you could query a directory on the server in plain SQL with and implicit session:
+Here's an example of how you could query a directory on the server in plain SQL with implicit session:

 ```
 SQL> select item_name, item_type, item_modify_date, file_size